solita/solita.github.com/_posts/2015-04-01-aurelia-io.md

 </code>
 {% endhighlight %}

-Here we can see example of another powerful Aurelia feature - binding.
+Here we can see an example of another powerful Aurelia feature - binding.
 There's a whole binding engine at work to figure out what's the best way to implement the binding based on your code.
 There are several options.
-Any html attribute may be bound, in this case you can see repeat.for, but similarly you can bind with value.bind="somevalue", or href.bind="somehref" - you can also use one-way binds or two-way binds by replacing '.bind' part with '.one-way', or '.two-way', to be more precise.
+Any html attribute may be bound, in this case you can see repeat.for, but similarly you can bind with ```value.bind="somevalue"```, or ```href.bind="somehref"``` - you can also use one-way binds or two-way binds by replacing '.bind' part with '.one-way', or '.two-way', to be more precise.

 To me it seems like Aurelia is very clean and pure code, compared to the mess that Angular 1 and 2 very easily tend to become.
 Using strong points of ES6 is definitely a plus, since ECMAScript 6 will come, one day.
-Being able to already start making transition and learning to apply it will be valuable.
+Starting the transition now will be valuable for me.

 ### What else is there? ###